milesmcc/cyber101/core/attack.md

 ![10m long](https://img.shields.io/badge/Duration-10m-yellow.svg)
 ![Technical style](https://img.shields.io/badge/Style-Technical-informational.svg)

-Read through the most recent twenty entries to the CVE database.
+Read through the most recent twenty entries to the Common Vulnerabilities and Exposures (CVE) database.
 Because each CVE represents a vulnerability and, by extension, a potential attack vector, think about the potential implicates of each one.
-(If you're interested, the National Institute of Standards maintains a similar database of vulnerabilities called [NVD](https://nvd.nist.gov/).)
+(If you're interested, the National Institute of Standards maintains a similar database of vulnerabilities called [NVD](https://nvd.nist.gov/).) [your goal here isn't to ___, it's to _____]

 #### Key Topics

-* Attack vectors
+* What is an attack vector?
-* Vulnerability logging
+* What is a vulnerability database?
+Why might this be useful?
-* Public vulnerability disclosure
+* What do you think the ideal vulnerability disclosure process would look like from the perspective of an ethical hacker?
+How about from the perspective of a company?